fiftydinar/gidro-os/README.md

 - Set Nokia Pure Text font as default
 - Set a beautiful Symbian^3 picture as a wallpaper
 - Set light & dark theme to AdwGtk3 for GTK3 applications
+- Use MoreWaita icon pack (to extend Adwaita icon language)
 - Set Serbian Latin language as the locale (display language remains English)
 - Set top bar to show weekday too in all languages
 - Enable "Remove Old Trash files automatically" in Nautilus (every 30 days by default in Gnome)